-Define and summarise the clinical management algorithm, including any required tests or healthcare resources, before patients would be eligible for the proposed health technology: Patients will be eligible for the test once they have been reviewed and assessed by the GP.
+Define and summarise the clinical management algorithm, including any required tests or healthcare resources, before patients would be eligible for the proposed health technology: Patients will be eligible for the test once they have been reviewed and assessed by the GP and had follow up recommended based upon guidelines.
 This is identical to the current situation with open access colonoscopy.
 The only difference is that CTC is requested instead of colonoscopy.